-As I have stayed close to God I have experienced, at times, a comfort that passes my human understanding.
+As I have stayed close to God I have experienced, often, a comfort that passes my limited understanding.
 This does not mean I have not mourned and grieved.
 These words of Jesus do not promise the elimination of sorrow.
 It does mean that God's presence supervened upon my sadness, like a face appearing out of a dot matrix drawing, like beauty as an emergent property of ashes.

 “You’re blessed when you feel you’ve lost what is most dear to you.
 Only then can you be embraced by the One most dear to you.